nayleth22/Landslide-susceptibility-WOE/README.md

 # Landslide-susceptibility-WOE

-'''This Python script generates a landslide susceptibility model using weights of evidence.
+This Python script generates a landslide susceptibility model using weights of evidence.
 As input, the script requires the following variables:

-Output path
+##Output path
 Path of each of the thematic maps
 Path of the map with the sample inventory of morphodynamic processes to be used for training.
 Null value or no data value

-The script will generate the following:
+##The script will generate the following:

 The Landslide Susceptibility Index (LSI) map in TIFF format.
 An Excel file with a spreadsheet for each thematic map, indicating the necessary calculated variables and the weights assigned to each class of each thematic map.

-Installation:
+##Installation:
 To use the script, it is necessary to have Python and some additional libraries (numpy, os, xlsxwriter, osgeo, pandas, argparse. ) installed.

-Authorship:
+##Authorship:
 This project was created by Nayleth Alexandra Rojas Becerra.
 You can contact the author at nayleth_alexandra@hotmail.com'''

 #Modelo de susceptibilidad a deslizamientos con pesos de evidencia
-'''Este script de Python genera un modelo de susceptibilidad a deslizamientos utilizando pesos de evidencia.
+Este script de Python genera un modelo de susceptibilidad a deslizamientos utilizando pesos de evidencia.
 Como entrada, el script requiere las siguientes variables:

 Ruta de salida
 Ruta de cada uno de los mapas temáticos